Of course, you should start blogging this year (2026) and beyond.

 Analytics – Measuring Performance and Growth

-Running an internet business is a hit-and-miss game without the tools to measure your blog progress and analyze performance, users, interaction, content, and usage.
+Running an internet business is a hit-and-miss game without the tools to measure your blog’s progress and analyze performance, user behavior, interactions, content, and usage.

-There are many website analytics tools today; Google has the most efficient and accurate analytics software for website owners.
+There are many website analytics tools today, and Google has the most efficient and accurate analytics software for website owners.

 Google Analytics and Google Search Console are two analytics tools you will need regularly.